Posted on Monday 21 June 2021

 Credit cards are a double-edged sword; you can’t have a good credit score without using credit cards, but getting caught in credit card debt can send your budget on a death spiral.
 If you aren’t paying your balance off at the end of each statement cycle, you’re racking up interest fees.

 Take a look at your budget and see where your credit card spending falls in.
 Are you spending more on credit than you can afford to pay off each month?
 How much are you getting charged in interest or late payment fees?
 The holes in your budget could be due to the way you are using your credit cards.
+Also again, don't try to use online payday loans too much to balanced your credit card debt.
+Please be responsible here.

 Whether it’s due to inflation, fluctuation in demand, or good old-fashioned capitalism, the price of a good or service today is not guaranteed to have the same price next year, or even next month.
 And because prices and rates will change over time, your budget allocations should change, too.